PipedreamHQ/pipedream/docs/docs/apps/zoom/README.md

 Event sources can trigger workflows, running custom code each time an event occurs in Zoom.
 For example, to run a workflow each time a meeting ends, you can create a **Meeting Ended** source.
 This source emits an event as soon as a meeting ends in your account, which can trigger a workflow that pulls participant stats, emails those participants a survey, or anything else you'd like.

-There are two categoies of Zoom event sources:
+There are two categories of Zoom event sources:

 - [Event-specific sources](#event-specific-sources) listen for a _specific_ Zoom event (**Meeting Created**, **Recording Completed**, etc).
 Event-specific sources exist only for the most common Zoom events, but you can [request another source here](https://github.com/PipedreamHQ/pipedream/issues/new?assignees=&labels=enhancement&template=new-source.md&title=%5BTRIGGER%5D).
 - The [Custom Events source](#zoom-custom-events-source) allows you to listen for _any_ event from Zoom, and even lets you listen for _multiple_ events at the same time.
 For example, if you want to run a workflow on both **Meeting Started** and **Webinar Started** events, you can create a custom source that listens for them both, and use that event source as your workflow's trigger.